jdwolk/dev_roundup_blogpost/dev_roundup.md

 you might be eager to leave the office on a Friday evening.

-You'd be tempted to run from your monitor, hastily shoving your laptop into your crowded messenger bag, forgetting to zip your coffee-stained hoodie as you shoot a 'HAVAGUDWEEKEND' behind you to the closing office door.
+You'd be tempted to run from your monitor, hastily shoving your laptop into an overcrowded messenger bag, forgetting to zip your coffee-stained hoodie as you shoot a 'HAVAGUDWEEKEND' behind you to the closing office door.